How-To Catch Speckled Trout in the Gulf

 Speckled trout, also known as spotted seatrout, are a popular game fish found in the Gulf of Mexico.
 A species that can be caught year-round, but the best time to fish for them is during the fall and winter months.
 Let's explore a few helpful tips and techniques for catching speckled trout in the Gulf.

-Fishing Tips and Techniques for Catching Speckled Trout
+Fishing Tips and Techniques for Catching Sea Trout

-To effectively catch speckled trout, it's important to understand their behavior.
+To effectively catch Sea Trout (Speckled Trout/ White Trout), it’s important to understand their behavior.
 Speckled trout tend to move towards shallow waters during low-light conditions and retreat to deeper waters during the daytime.

 Speckled Trout also prefer structures such as rocks, jetties, grass beds, and oyster reefs to hide and hunt prey.
 Knowing where these structures are and when to fish for speckled trout will help to increase your chances of success.